OpenShift Routing - Traffic is not distributed between pods

 omc haproxy backends fsi-project

-We can note that the Route is present also into the default Ingress Controller configuration, therefore it was correctly "admitted":
+We can note that the Route is present in the default Ingress Controller configuration, therefore it is correctly "admitted":

 NAMESPACE NAME INGRESSCONTROLLER SERVICES PORT TERMINATION